CommandJoo/Tuirmite/README.md

 public static void main(String[] args) {
     int fps = 30;//too high fps will cause flickering WindowManager windowManager = new WindowManager(fps);
-    Window window = windowManager.addWindow(0, new MyWindow(), true);//add a window to the screen and make it be the actively rendered one
+    Window window = windowManager.addWindow(0, new MyWindow());//add a window to the screen and make it be the actively rendered one

     windowManager.render();//starts the drawing
     windowManager.handleKey();//starts listening for inputs